 If you do not have adequate space for a vegetable garden, consider growing these crops in containers.
-Let’s taking a look at growing vegetables in containers.
+Let’s take a look at growing vegetables in containers.

 Container Gardening Vegetables

 Almost any vegetable that can be grown in a garden will work well as a container-grown plant.
 Vegetables normally suited for growing in containers include:

 Most vine crops, such as squash and cucumbers, also do well in containers.
 Generally, compact varieties are the better choices for growing in containers.
 Bush beans, for example, thrive well in this type of environment and look quite attractive when arranged with other container crops.

 Nearly any type of container can be used for growing vegetable plants.
 Old wash tubs, wooden boxes or crates, gallon-sized (4 L.) coffee cans, and even five-gallon buckets (19 L.) can be implemented for growing crops as long as they provide adequate drainage.

 Regardless of the type or size of your container, drainage is vital for successful growth and the overall health of vegetables.
 If the container you have chosen does not provide any outlets for drainage, you can easily drill a few holes in the bottom or lower sides.
 Placing gravel or small stones in the bottom of the container will help improve drainage as well.
 You may also consider raising the container an inch or two (2.5-5 cm.) off the ground with blocks.

 Depending on the crops you selected, the size of the container will vary.
 Most plants require containers that allow at least 6 to 8-inch (15-20.5 cm.) depths for adequate rooting.